-FLORIDA HIGHWAYMEN HISTORIC ARTISTS BLACK HISTORY MONTH
+FLORIDA HIGHWAYMEN HISTORIC ARTISTS

-The Florida Highwaymen Art Movement: The most famous of the group for their significant contributions are Alfred Hair, Harold Newton, Roy McLendon, Livingston Roberts, James Gibson, Sam Newton, Willie, and Johnny Daniels, the sales crew, and Al Black are historians and scholars of their time.
-The young African-American men pioneered the early art movement, amid systemic racism.
-The 1950s and 60s era of segregation journeyed difficult times for the legends in the deep south.
+Some of the most famous leaders and legends are co-founders Alfred Hair and Harold Newton, Roy McLendon, Livingston Roberts, James Gibson, Sam Newton, Mary Ann Carroll, Willie, Johnny Daniels, and Al Black, historians and scholars of their time.
+The young men pioneered the early art movement amid systemic racism.
+The Jim Crow era of segregation journeyed difficult times for the legends in the Deep South.

-Johnny Daniels followed the steps of his colleagues, the Original Highwaymen, respective 1950s tradition.
+Johnny Daniels followed in the footsteps of his colleagues, the Original Highwaymen, in their respective 1950s traditions.
 A.E.
-Backus, Harold Newton, and Alfred Hair taught friends and family.
-Not all twenty-six Original Highwaymen were blood-related, but together, under one name, one accomplishment, all are historically written in history, as the Florida Highwaymen.
-Daniels mentored five, four men of the 2nd Generation and one female, AJ Brown.
-She is a story untold.
+Backus taught Alfred Hair, and Alfred Hair and Harold Newton led friends and family.
+Not all twenty-six Original Highwaymen were blood-related, but together, under one name and one accomplishment, all are written in history as the Florida Highwaymen.

-The icons revealed stories of Highwaymen history, shared memories and myths, and tales of their past!
-Over the years, legends witnessed as AJ Brown was endorsed as a member and is historically the only female friend among the "Historic 2nd Generation" group.
-What was once a common dynamic among the Original group, "friends" are now an old 1950s tradition, but a rare find as a female among both generations."
-Today, Brown refers to herself as the "Florida Highwaymen Historic Generation, and earns her living through sells of her work."
-Supported by four iconic early Originals, Brown's journey is one of uniqueness.
-HONORED TO BE PART OF AMERICA’S HISTORY!
+Over the years, legends have witnessed AJ Brown being endorsed as a "Highwaymen" member and historically became the only female friend among the "2nd Generation" group.
+What was once a familiar dynamic among the Original group, "friends" are an old 1950s tradition, and a female friend is a rare find among both generations."

 CELEBRATING BLACK HISTORY AND WOMEN'S HISTORY IN AMERICA

-In November 2009, the Originals agreed to continue to preserve Florida’s Highwaymen art history and officially documented the 2nd Generation.
-As the first appointed secretary, AJ Brown recorded each member.
-It was unfortunate, the goal of the Highwaymen museum did not come to fruition.
-Over a lifetime the work of these black artists received recognition, both generations understood the necessity for Highwaymen history to continue.
-These historic facts marked a hallmark era in time.
+In November 2009, the Originals agreed to continue to preserve Florida's Highwaymen art history and officially documented the 2nd Generation.
+As the first appointed Secretary, female AJ Brown recorded each member.
+It was unfortunate that the goal of the Highwaymen Museum did not come to fruition then.

-The Hall of Fame Original Highwaymen, Willie Daniels continued to paint with AJ Brown.
-Daniels supported his brother's bridge and her journey as a 2nd Generation Highwayman.
-The Daniels mother died young leaving six siblings.
-The eldest sister Ms. Curley Daniels extended her role as their mother and her love for her family.
-On January 26, 2010, respectful of her youngest brother's legacy, and her affection for Brown, Ms. Curley Daniels, named AJ Brown as her Goddaughter.
-Ms. Daniels understood the family-like bond and business partnership.
-The common connection for Brown and Daniels was painting, Brown practiced as she watched.
+Hall of Fame Original Highwayman Willie Daniels continued to paint with AJ Brown.
+Daniels supported his brother's bridge and Brown's journey as a Second-Generation Highwayman.
+The Daniels brother's mother died young, leaving six siblings.
+The eldest sister, Ms. Curley Daniels, extended her role as their mother and her love for her family.

 CELEBRATING BLACK HISTORY AND WOMEN'S HISTORY IN AMERICA